zhoudaxia233/pyalpha/README.md

 ```
 ./main.py test/test0.txt
 ```
-After running the command, it automatically generates a dot file, then you can copy the content inside and paste it [here](http://www.webgraphviz.com/) to get the Petri Net image.
+After running the command, it automatically generates a dot file, a png file shows the Petri Net and a txt file describing the footprint.
->Update: Now it also generates a footprint.txt file.